yldio/asap-hub/apps/gp2-frontend/README.md

 #### Environment Variables

-The frontend application uses the production API by default, to change this behavior you can set the `REACT_APP_API_BASE_URL` environment variable.
+The frontend application uses the production API by default, to change this behavior you can set the `VITE_APP_API_BASE_URL` environment variable.

-- `REACT_APP_API_BASE_URL` - Set the api endpoint, default value is `http://localhost:3333`.
+- `VITE_APP_API_BASE_URL` - Set the api endpoint, default value is `http://localhost:3333`.

 ### `yarn test`